Search Railroad Sites For:

 The view of the Depot Inn & Suites from out along the highway.

-Another railroad crossing device protects the northern way into the Depot Inn & Suites.
+A railroad crossing device protects the northern entrance into the hotel.

 The view looking south down the driveway in front of the motel.